ShrutiBhambhani/azsdk-docs/00a-Setup/Readme.md

 "Secure DevOps kit for Azure" module provide different auto update capabilities w.r.t different stages of devops.
 More details are below:

 **Adhoc Scans:**
-Users running the older version of AzSDK scan from their local machine will get a warning as shown in the image below.
+Users running the older version of AzSK scan from their local machine will get a warning as shown in the image below.
 It would also provide the user with required instructions to upgrade the module.
 ![Install_Autoupdate](../Images/00_Install_Autoupdate.PNG)